 The Friends of the Library (FOL) supports the interests and welfare of the District by promoting volunteerism, fostering the library through cultural and social events and raising funds to support the library's programs.
 The Friends of the Library is not a component unit of the District as defined by the GASB in its Statement No. 14, "The Financial Reporting Entity."

-The FOL had total receipts of \$1,369 during 2018.
-The FOL's expenditures totaled \$2,526 during 2018.
+The FOL had total receipts of \$2,205 during 2022 while expenditures totaled \$1,095 resulting in an ending fund balance of \$3,221.

-REQUIRED SUPPLEMENTARY INFORMATION

-Required supplementary information includes financial information and disclosures required by the Governmental Accounting Standards Board but not consider a part of the basic financial statements.
+REQUIRED SUPPLEMENTARY INFORMATION Required supplementary information includes financial information and disclosures required by the Governmental Accounting Standards Board but not consider a part of the basic financial statements.

-Required Supplementary Information

-Budgetary Comparison Schedule
+Required Supplementary Information Budgetary Comparison Schedule General Fund

-General Fund

-For the Year Ended December 31, 2018
+For the Year Ended December 31, 2021